-Sierra Skye Flauts Booty In Snakeskin Thong Bikini Video: ‘My Happy Place’
+Sierra Skye Flauts Booty In Snakeskin Thong Bikini Video: 'My Happy Place'

 "I have to tell you that you are a beautiful, beautiful woman.
 You have a divine body," a fourth fan wrote.

-Several emoji appeared throughout the replies in addition to the flame, which was most often used by Instagrammers.
+Several emoji appeared throughout the replies in addition to the flame, which was most often used.
 The peach showed up in many comments because it represents a round backside, which Sierra showed off in the video.
-Others included multiple colored hearts, prayer hands, and crowns.
+Others included colored hearts, prayer hands, and crowns.